energywebfoundation/ssi-hub/docs/revocation.md

 ## Class Diagrams

-### NamespaceRevocations
+### NamespaceStatusLists
-`NamespaceRevocations` is the aggregate root that manages the `StatusListCredentials` for a given namespace.
+`NamespaceStatusLists` is the aggregate root that manages the `StatusListCredentials` for a given namespace.
 All operations on a `StatusListCredential` should be through the `NamespaceRevocation`.
 All methods on `NamespaceRevocation` should be able to be performed concurrently.